Language-Research-Technology/ldaca-website/content/news/events/index.md

 **Summary**:

-Research data is valuable - we spend time (and often money) in collecting it, and it is fundamental to creating knowledge.
-Because of this value, we have a responsibility to ensure that data will continue to be useful, minimally to ourselves but ideally also to others.
-This workshop will introduce participants to basic ideas of data management which are oriented to making data sustainable in line with two important sets of principles, FAIR and CARE.
+Research data is valuable — we spend time (and often money) in collecting it, and it is fundamental to creating knowledge.
+Because of this value, we have a responsibility to ensure that data will continue to be useful, minimally to ourselves, but ideally, also to others.
+This workshop will introduce participants to basic ideas of data management, which are oriented to making data sustainable in line with two important sets of principles, FAIR and CARE.

-The aims of the workshop are:
+The aims of the workshop are to:
-* To increase awareness of the importance of sustainable data
+* increase awareness of the importance of sustainable data
-* To introduce basic principles for managing data sustainably
+* introduce basic principles for managing data sustainably
-* To demonstrate simple methods which implement those principles
+* demonstrate simple methods which implement those principles
-* To give participants hands-on experience with tools for data management
+* give participants hands-on experience with tools for data management.

-**When**: 26 August 2025, 9am-4pm AEST
+**When**: 26 August 2025, 9am–4pm AEST

-**Where**: University of Melbourne
+**Where**: The University of Melbourne

 **Registration**: Coming soon

-**Organisers**
+**Organisers**:
  <a href="https://www.unimelb.edu.au/mdap" target="_blank">Melbourne Data Analytics Platform</a></p>

-**Presenters**
+**Presenters**:
 {{< profile id="musgrave" >}} and {{< profile id="riv-smith" >}}

 <br>

 ## Recurring Events {#recurring-events}